 This is what is happening to the Awá, right now, as you read these words.
-Nestled in the Amazon rainforest of eastern Brazil, amidst the fragrant breath of pine and fir and cedar trees, live the Awá—the Earth’s most threatened tribe.
+Nestled in the Amazon rainforest of eastern Brazil, amidst the fragrant breath of fir and cedar, live the Awá—the Earth’s most threatened tribe.
 The Awá are nomadic hunter-gatherers with an all-encompassing love for the land.
 They are peaceful people and their existence is joyful.
 Extraordinary pet keepers, most Awá families keep coatis, wild pigs, birds and monkeys.
 The bond and empathy between the Awá and the forest animals is so strong that mothers are known to nurse the baby monkeys in their midst.

 The Awá are humble, spiritual folk; their spirit guides are as real to them as the flora and fauna of the rainforest in which they live.
 They are the real stewards of this precious land, and they do so with care and unmitigated grace.
 Awá land is continuously invaded and ravaged by armies of illegal loggers, ranchers and settlers.
 Not only is their land being destroyed, but according to the Indigenous Missionary Council about 450 Awá were murdered between 2003 and 2010.
 In 2011, loggers burned an 8-year-old Awá girl alive after she wandered out of her village.